rit-construct-makerspace/makerspace-docs/docs/Atrium Makerspace/Wood Shop Machines/Paint Booth.md

 MSDS (Material Safety Data Sheets) must be provided upon request for the materials that are being used within the paint booth.

-Time must be scheduled for use to avoid conflicts between other users.
-Time can be scheduled here:
+Time must be scheduled for use to avoid conflicts between other users, outside of open hours.

 <p class = "clear-float"></p>